Skip to main content

 Crossrope

-Rather than focusing on revolutions, for this workout you’re focusing on duration.
+For this workout, you’re focusing on duration rather than revolutions.
 It’s longer, but remember you’re not trying to beat anyone, including yourself.
 Think of this as running’s weekly long run, where the object is time on your feet rather than a specific pace.

 4. Rest 45 seconds